Agenda - Day 1

 However, in this session RLAM’s Head of Sustainable Investments, Mike Fox will warn against short-term ‘knee jerk’ reactions and argue it more prudent to observe and analyse before acting; to make well considered decisions over longer-term horizons.

 The recent issuance of green gilts by the UK government has seen investors pour in.
-Why is this happening now, how has the greenium performed since issuance, how are managers using them in portfolios, and what due diligence should fund selectors undertake to assess these assets?
+Why is this happening now, how are managers using green bonds in portfolios, and what due diligence should fund selectors undertake to assess climate thematic index solutions?

 Stream 2: Financial Advisers